 For example, the verb freeze means to pass from a liquid state to a solid state; antifreeze is a substance designed to prevent freezing.
-English speakers who know the meaning of freeze and anti- could roughly guess the meaning of antifreeze even if they have never heard the word before.
+English speakers who know the meaning of freeze and anti- could roughly guess the meaning of antifreeze even if they have never heard the word before.1

-Note that the primitives are defined as the smallest units of meaning, not based on the surface forms.
-Both anti and freeze are morphemes; they cannot be broken into smaller parts with meaning.
-We can break anti- into two syllables, or four letters, but those sub-components do not have meanings that could be combined to produce the meaning of the morpheme.
+Primitives are the smallest units of meaning, not based on the surface forms.
+Both anti and freeze are primitive; they cannot be broken into smaller parts with meaning.
+We can break anti- into two syllables, or four letters, but those sub-components do not have meanings that could be combined to produce the meaning of the primitive.